genexies/docker-war-tomcat8/README.md

  - DRIPSTAT_SETUP: if "yes", then activate DripStat JVM agent in Tomcat before starting catalina
    - DRIPSTAT_APP_NAME: App name configured in DripStat service
    - DRIPSTAT_LICENCE: License
- - NEWRELIC_SETUP: if "yes", then activate NewRelic JVM agent in Tomcat before starting catalina
+ - NEWRELIC_SETUP: if "yes", then activate New Relic JVM agent in Tomcat before starting catalina
-   - NEWRELIC_DOWNLOAD_URL: URL to download NewRelic agent ZIP from.
+   - NEWRELIC_DOWNLOAD_URL: URL to download New Relic agent ZIP from.
    - NEWRELIC_LICENSE: License ID
-   - NEWRELIC_APP_NAME: App name to be used in NewRelic agent
+   - NEWRELIC_APP_NAME: App name to be used in New Relic agent
  - CATALINA_OPTS: additional options for Tomcat

  Example: